Baptist Chapel, Lincoln

-Baptist Chapel, Lincoln is a Baptist Chapel on Mint Lane/Mint Street in Lincoln City Centre in Lincolnshire, England.
+Baptist Chapel is a Baptist Chapel on Mint Lane/Mint Street in Lincoln City Centre in Lincolnshire, England.
 It is a former Baptist Church and was originally built in 1870 and had a Sunday School attached.
 It was declared redundant in 1980 and was closed that same year.
 The chapel and Sunday school are now in use for an estate agents.
 The chapel is in a conservation area.
 The 1897 Sunday school building is grade II listed, along with its boundary wall.